-This is where you'll need to open your mind and heart, be prepared to let go your picture of reality, and put aside your biases and presuppositions.
+To find God you'll need to open your mind and heart, and put aside your biases and presuppositions.

 The observable universe is immense, the distances far beyond our ability to comprehend.